UWPCE-PythonCert/PythonCertDevel/source/modules/Exceptions.rst

         the_error.extra_info = "some more information"
         raise

-This prints the Exception, then adds some extra information to it, and then re-raises the same Exception object -- so it will have that extra data when it gets handled higher up on the stack.
+This prints the exception, then adds some extra information to it, and then re-raises the same exception object -- so it will have that extra data when it gets handled higher up on the stack.

 This is particularly useful if you catch more than one exception: